muratk3n/thirdwave/en/README.md

 The seemingly daring nature of his pranks hide the fact that these are safe protests to make.
-After wide condemnation of W ME policies, it is safe to "get" Cheney, in a culture who already have tolerance for that stuff.
+After wide condemnation of W ME policies, it is safe to "get" Cheney, in a culture where there is already tolerance for that stuff.
 Is it safe to say millions have no health insurance and Dems have done nothing abt it for decades?
 Say that shit, maybe they'll pull the money for your next Borat movie.

 ---